 Having supplied micronising production plants to the European sites of major pharmaceutical companies, our team at British Rema is familiar with the regulations, including GMP, IQ, OQ, PQ protocols and other relevant requirements.

 Plant specifications have included inert atmospheres, contained feed and discharge, and all the relevant instrumentation and control systems.

 Our contract powder processing division regularly micronises thermoplastic polymers for use in medical implants and dental applications, and so complies with the extensive quality controls and validation procedures that these sectors require.

 With a long-standing heritage in the mining and mineral industry, we have installed plants in many countries across the world and have mills and classifiers that are well suited to this environment.

-Recent projects have included a turnkey ball mill plant for grinding and screening aluminium hydroxide at 6 tonnes per hour and a classifying plant for calcined gypsum, and in our contract powder processing facility we handle specialist abrasives such as zircon flours and cryolite.
+Recent projects have included a turnkey ball mill plant for grinding and screening aluminium hydroxide at 6 tonnes per hour and a classifying plant for calcined gypsum, and in our contract powder processing facility we handle specialist abrasive materials and minerals such as zircon flour and cryolite.